Healthdirect Free Australian health advice you can count on.

 How much calcium do I need?

-It’s important to get enough calcium throughout your life — but particularly in the first 20 years so your body makes strong bones.
-You also need to continue getting enough calcium as you get older to help slow down the bone loss that occurs as you age.
+It’s important to get enough calcium throughout your life.
+It’s especially important in the first 20 years of life to allow your body to develop strong bones.
+Getting enough calcium as you get older helps slow down the rate of bone loss that naturally occurs during ageing.

-The Australian Dietary Guidelines recommend that 2 to 3 serves of dairy foods per day, as part of a healthy, balanced diet, will help most people reach the recommended dietary intake (RDI) of calcium.
+The Australian Dietary Guidelines recommend 2 to 3 serves of dairy foods per day as part of a healthy, balanced diet to help most people reach the recommended dietary intake (RDI) of calcium.

 Here’s how much calcium is recommended at different ages: